This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

-I sometimes like to cook the onions in the microwave (affiliate link) for 1 to 2 minutes, to soften them before adding to the crock pot.
-I think they turn out sweeter that way.
+Sometimes I soften the onions in the microwave (affiliate link) for 1 to 2 minutes before adding them.

 Ingredients